kiq7/node-ts-starter/README.md

 # Nodejs + Typescript Starter

+**Use only for proof of concepts and studies.
+Not ready for production code.**

 ### Quick Start

 Just clone this repository into your own project folder. and start working